Introduction

 };

 In the above code, we set a formState state variable to define whether to render the mobile input or the OTP input on the screen.
-If there's any error, set the error variable and display it using the <Alert /> component.
+If there's any error, set the error variable and render it inside the login card.

 Import the <LoginPage /> component in the App.tsx file and create a route for it.

-To create a route, import the <Route /> component from react-router-dom and pass the <LoginPage /> component as the children.
-We also use <Authenticated />, <Outlet /> and <NavigateToResource /> components to redirect the user to the home page if they are already logged in.
+To create the routes, import the <Route /> component from react-router and render <LoginPage /> on /login.
+The scaffold already includes the theme, notification, devtools, and live provider setup, so you can keep that structure and wire the login page into the authenticated route tree.
+We also use <Authenticated />, <Outlet />, <CatchAllNavigate />, and <NavigateToResource /> to protect routes and redirect the user to the colors resource if they are already logged in.

 Refer to the Auth Provider documentation to learn more about authentication. →